Rack City

 "Rack City" is a song by American rapper Tyga.
 First released on December 2, 2011, the song served as the third single from his second studio album, Careless World: Rise of the Last King (2012).
-It was produced by Mustard and Mike Free.
+It was produced by DJ Mustard and Mike Free.
 It reached a peak of number seven on the US Billboard Hot 100 and number 53 on the Canadian Hot 100.

 Background

 The song originally appeared on Tyga's mixtape, Well Done 2 (2011).
 On November 19, 2011, Rap-Up announced that "Rack City" would be released to the iTunes Store in the United States as the second single from Careless World: Rise of the Last King.

 Music video

-The music video for "Rack City," directed by Chris Robinson, has been on YouTube since September 8, 2011.
-Tyga's former girlfriend, Blac Chyna, played the main female role.
-Tyga released another video for "Rack City" on January 9, 2012 with over 69 million views.
-The music video to the official remix of "Rack City" that features rappers Wale, Fabolous, Young Jeezy, Meek Mill and T.I. officially aired on MTV Jams as of February 24, 2012 and was directed by Alex Nazari.
-This video has over 30 million views on YouTube.
-It contains his then girlfriend, Blac Chyna, who is stripping on him.
+The music video for "Rack City," directed by Chris Robinson, has been on YouTube since January 10, 2012, and has over 78 million views.
+Tyga's former girlfriend, Blac Chyna, played the main female role and is seen stripping on him.
+The music video to the official remix of "Rack City" that features rappers Wale, Fabolous, Young Jeezy, Meek Mill and T.I. officially aired on MTV Jams as of February 24, 2012, and was directed by Alex Nazari.
+This video has over 33 million views on YouTube.